6 Brilliant Intermittent Fasting Muscle Gain Hacks

 While some people want to lose fat by building muscle, others aim to maximize athletic performance.

-The latter may not always want to avoid carbohydrates, as they continually deplete their glycogen stores repeatedly, and dietary carbohydrates may contribute to muscle recovery (Murray et al. 201815).
+The latter may not always want to avoid carbohydrates, as they continually deplete their glycogen stores, and dietary carbohydrates may contribute to muscle recovery (Murray et al. 201815).

 With this in mind, flexible fasting intermittents and carbohydrate intake can support your training: